 I also realize many find themselves in a hard place and they just want a helping hand in need to care.
 I want to help all of them!
 My reality is I can’t.
 No matter how much I want to.

 overcoming the need to fix personal relationships with god

 I have countless family and friends who do NOT have a personal relationship with my Lord and Savior and I want to walk up to them and shout what are you waiting for?

 I’ve heard the expression once you hit rock bottom the only way you have left is up.
 I find that a true statement

 They’ll say let me do this first then I will come to God.
 That’s a crutch.
 I want to see ALL my loved ones make it to Heaven.
-My problem is “I” try to “save” them.
+My problem is that “I” try to “save” them.

 Newsflash Angie, You can NOT save other people.
 God alone can do that.
 So jump off the pedestal you’re on.
 My job is to plant the seed and let God do the saving.

-I want to share the gospel of Jesus Christ to others and convince them to open their hearts to receive God right there on the spot on my terms!
+I want to share the gospel of Jesus Christ with others and convince them to open their hearts to receive God right there on the spot on my terms!
 My reality is I can’t do that.
 No matter how much I want to.